- Supporting your wife during labor and delivery: What dads should do

 - Do something nice for your wife like rub her or whatever you can to make her feel better (when she feels better you feel better)

-Complain to yourself if you need to or call someone but whatever you do – do not complain in front of your wife.
+Complain to yourself if you need to or call someone, but whatever you do – do not complain in front of your wife.
 What you are going through pales in comparison to what your wife is going through.
-Do not minimize what she is going through by whining.

 She will be looking to you for support, give it to her and let her know that all three of you are going to get through this just fine.